tronicslab/100-days-of-code/r1-log.md

 ## Log

+### R1D17

+### R1D16
+More work on project 3.
+Added a live update module to allow seeing changes automatically in my browser.
+This workflow is working really well.
+Got the main layout of my product landing page done, just need to add meaningful content and style it better.

 ### R1D15
 More work on project 3.
 Switched from Codepen.io to using Sublime Text 3 and WAMP for building these projects so I can then push them to Github for storage.
 I really like Sublime.
 I just wish live updates were a thing while coding.